 You know, statements of those who kill in the name of ISIS pledged allegiance to ISIS.

-The JV team that was contained, that was three days before Paris.
+That was three days before Paris.

-You know, it's mind blowing to me.
+You know, it's mind-blowing to me.

 She only wants to refer to it generically as a terrorist group.

-You know, the fact that virtually all these terrorist groups are pledging allegiance to Islam is the something that the Obama administration won't say.
+You know, the fact that virtually all these terrorist groups are pledging allegiance to Islam is something that the Obama administration won't say.

 No, they're pledging allegiance to Islam.